-Campus Notifications RAVE Alerts
+Campus Notifications

-The RAVEAlert system is the University of Southern Indiana's mass communication tool for alerting students and employees to immediate dangers and ongoing threats that could
+RAVE Alerts: The RAVEAlert system is the University of Southern Indiana's mass communication tool for alerting students and employees to immediate dangers and ongoing threats that could

 Since USI has students and faculty at two separate campuses, a system that sends out messages to everyone via different methods is necessary to ensure emergency information is quickly disseminated.
-USI Students/faculty at the Evansville Center for Health and Sciences have access to both the USI RAVEAlert system and the similar Indiana University system, IU-Notify.
+USI Students/faculty at the Stone Center for Health sciences have access to both the USI RAVEAlert system and the similar Indiana University system, IU-Notify.